Red Canada

 Season

-December to February (Warder).
-January to May (Downing).
-January to April (Elliott).
-Keeps through winter, often keeping late in spring (Thomas).
-Beach provides the most detail: the commercial limit in ordinary storage is January or February, and in cold storage, April; the season for home use usually extends from November to March or later.
-Although the fruit may remain apparently sound, it is apt to lose much of its high flavor after midwinter.
-It stands heat well before going into storage and goes down gradually (Beach).
+December to February (Warder); January to May (Downing); January to April (Elliott); keeps through winter, often keeping late in spring (Thomas); winter (Lowther); all winter (Budd & Hansen); October to March (Hedrick).
+Beach: season is somewhat variable — the commercial limit in ordinary storage is January or February, and in cold storage April; season for home use usually extends from November to March or later.
+Beach notes that although the fruit may remain apparently sound it is apt to lose much of its high flavor after midwinter; the fruit stands heat well before going into storage and goes down gradually.

 Uses